-Fractional Laser triggers natural healing processes that prompts new, healthy collagen to be generated by delivering micro beams to penetrate the skin.
+Fractional Laser triggers natural healing processes by delivering micro beams to penetrate the skin.
 Healing is more rapid than traditional laser resurfacing as the laser energy is applied in fractional “dots” with unaffected surrounding skin.
 This application method means 3-6 treatments are needed depending on how severe the problem area is and how aggressive the settings are.

 Fractional Laser is appropriate for all skin types and on any area of the body.
 Some immediate changes are noticeable but full results can take up to 6 months to fully come out.